 As medical professionals see where the problems lie, the changes they make will affect not only their current patients, but the public.
 The overall health of the entire population can be improved over time by more careful measuring of where it is now.

 - Improving care coordination.

 Patients who see multiple doctors for a variety of issues can find that care coordination can be improved.
-With meaningful use and interoperability of the EHR, this coordination will be vastly improved.
+With meaningful use of an EHR, this coordination will be vastly improved.
 That means fewer missed issues, and a better relationship between a patient and all of his or her doctors.

 - Promoting the privacy and security of patient information.

 Patient information should always be kept private and secure.
-Electronic health records are an excellent way to do that, and the guidelines that are put in place with Promoting Interoperability help ensure that medical professionals and hospitals will all be on the same page when it comes to the way records are stored and shared.
+Electronic health records are an excellent way to do that, and the guidelines that are put in place with Meaningful Use help ensure that medical professionals and hospitals will all be on the same page when it comes to the way records are stored and shared.